Enhancing System-Level Safety in Mixed-Autonomy Platoon via Safe Reinforcement Learning: Conclusion and Future Work

-In this paper, we propose a safety-informed platoon controller by integrating the DRL method with a differentiable CBF layer.
-Traffic efficiency and string stability are also taken into consideration by constructing comprehensive reward functions.
-Results show that our proposed method effectively enhances traffic efficiency and stability while providing safety guarantees.
-Furthermore, the safety layer contributes to faster exploration, which can be beneficial to the development and deployment of reinforcement learning algorithms.
+In this paper, we propose a safe RL-based controller for the mixed-autonomy platoon by integrating the DRL method with a differentiable CBF layer to achieve system-level driving safety.
+A learning-based human driver behavior identification is utilized to derive the unknown dynamics of surrounding HDVs in mixed traffic scenarios.
+Traffic efficiency and string stability are taken into consideration by constructing comprehensive reward functions.
+The simulation results show that our proposed method effectively enhances traffic efficiency and stability while providing system-level safety guarantees in a mixed platoon.
+Furthermore, the safety layer contributes to expediting training by confining the range of exploration, which can be beneficial to the development and deployment of reinforcement learning algorithms.

+This research opens several promising directions for future work.
+First, we would like to apply a decision transformer to adapt to dynamic traffic scenarios where the number of surrounding vehicles of the CAV is time-varying.
+Second, it would be interesting to leverage multi-agent RL to extend the proposed framework to scenarios where multiple CAVs collaborate within a mixed-autonomy platoon to improve traffic flow, string stability, and system-level safety.
+Third, we would like to employ meta-RL to improve the generalizability of the proposed safe-RL algorithm to various unseen environments (e.g., road conditions, weather conditions, preferences over multiple control objectives, etc.).
+Fourth, the proposed methodology has the potential to be extended to consider other types of roads, such as (i) complex scenarios like merges, diverges, and weaving sections that require accounting for lane changes and (ii) urban roads that require coordination between platoon control and signal control.